-Call your child's doctor or nutritionist if you have any questions.
+Call your child's doctor or dietitian (also called a nutritionist) if you have any questions or concerns.

 This teaching sheet contains general information only.
 Talk with your child's doctor or a member of your child's healthcare team about specific care of your child.